 System Design – Horizontal and Vertical Scaling

-If you’re a developer then building a website and serving it to the users can be the most pleasurable things for you.
+If you’re a developer then building a website and serving it to the users can be the most pleasurable thing for you.
 After all, you worked hard and you tried to create something valuable for the users.
 When you see a huge number of users have started using your services and day after day the numbers are growing you really feel amazing and you start thinking about taking your services to the next level.
 You feel good to see the growing numbers but sooner you realize your machine or server can not handle large amounts of requests anymore and it may stop responding anytime.
 Now you need to find a solution to scale your application for the enormous number of requests.
 How would you solve this problem??, what approach you will follow to scale your application??

-It doesn’t matter what company you’re working for or what kind of website you are building, most of the time you will face this kind of scenario, and being a developer it would be your responsibility to find the solution for this problem as well.
+It does not matter what company you’re working for or what kind of website you are building, most of the time you will face this kind of scenario, and being a developer it would be your responsibility to find the solution to this problem as well.
 You will have to expand your app’s accessibility, power, and presence.
 You can solve this problem by adding extra hardware or by upgrading the current system configuration which is called scalability.
 In this blog, we will talk about scaling an application which is also an important concept of a system design round of interviews.
 If your aim is to get into a big tech giant company then you should know this concept very well for this round.

-Option for scaling your database can be grouped into two major categories…
+Options for scaling your database can be grouped into two major categories…

 - Vertical Scaling

 In simple terms upgrading the capacity of a single machine or moving to a new machine with more power is called vertical scaling.
 You can add more power to your machine by adding better processors, increasing RAM, or other power-increasing adjustments.
 Vertical scaling can be easily achieved by switching from small to bigger machines but remember that this involves downtime.
 You can enhance the capability of your server without manipulating your code.